 I wanted but never expected Edward to be faithful.
 From what I knew he was.
 There was never evidence of another woman in the almost two years I rushed to meet him.
 If there was another, I would have left him.
 I wouldn’t have been able to accept someone else in his apartment, let alone bed.
-They like him, were mine, even if temporarily.
+They, like him, were mine, even if temporarily.

 I always knew but didn’t believe he would leave me.
 In the spring of 1977, he left.
-As soon as his Stanford internship ended he accepted a hospital research assignment on the East Coast.
+As soon as his Stanford internship ended, he accepted a hospital research assignment on the East Coast.
 He said I could follow but it was just words, his way of saying goodbye, goodbye forever.
 He knew I wasn’t abandoning my family.
 It was time for him to start his, not an instant one with another's kids.

 He insisted I keep all of the attire adornments he’d acquired for me stashed in his apartment.
 I filled the station wagon and took them to the Salvation Army.
 I asked if he wanted the jewelry back which upset him.
 I apologized but then he requested I return the panties he’d bought.
 He put them in plastic bags and explained he didn’t want another to see me in them when I asked why.
 I thought he took them to remember me by.
 That’s what I told myself.
 Knowing the idiosyncrasies of men better now, I don’t think so.
 At the Salvation Army drop off, I noticed some adornment items were missing.
-Perhaps I as a mannequin moved to the east coast with him.
+Perhaps part of my mannequin image moved to the east coast with him.

 I took my husband to buy new panties he selected, my notification, if there was another, he was gone.

 There was a big going away party at Edward’s apartment.
 I didn’t attend.
 I didn’t want to see it stripped of the things remembered while others trampled our private place.
 Seeing it without the fish tank, water bed, with empty cupboards and refrigerator, cleaned but abandoned stove where I prepared meals would be too much.
-I didn’t know nor ask what happened to the fish tank.
+I didn’t know or ask what happened to the fish tank.
 I was afraid he’d given it to a friend.

 I told him I’d never seen another in our sanctuary and didn’t want to see it filled with strangers.
-That is what I said but instead knew I would be socially ill at ease among his peers, knew I would break down and cry and attract questions.
+That is what I said but instead knew I would be socially ill at ease among his peers, knew I would break down and cry, and would attract questions.
 I didn’t want to be stared at, the uneducated Asian woman he was oddly fixated about.
 He was relieved I opted out, a sign he was returning to his own.

 The morning after the party, I arranged to meet him outside the apartment complex and drove him to the San Francisco Airport.
 I didn’t know where he spent the night and was afraid to ask.